 In inspiring and surprisingly entertaining presentations JJ points out that you don’t need to be blown up to realise the value of your achievements and your potential as a person.
 Everyone has some experience they can draw on when times are tough; everyone has some way to overcome insurmountable odds.
 He speaks about his determination, forged in his Marine’s training, that average is not good enough and how anyone can cope with even the most dramatic changes with the right attitude and the right team.

 As a presenter, as well as the Paralympics in Rio, JJ has also fronted Superhumans, coverage of The Anniversary Games and of the IPC in Doha and National Paralympic Day all for Channel 4.
-He’s also covered the Invitcus Games for the BBC, and also co-hosted their series running up to Rememberence Day, The People Remember.
+He’s also covered the Invitcus Games and the European Swimming Championships for the BBC, and also co-hosted their series running up to Rememberence Day, The People Remember.
 Alongside a range of guest appearances and other factual programmes, JJ also competed in Strictly Come Dancing.

 © Copyright 2021 JLA.
 All rights reserved.